UnbendableStraw/homepod-restore/README.md

 2. Download the desired signed, full OTA .zip for AudioAccessory1,1 (from ipsw.me)
 3. Download the same version of the signed full .ipsw for AppleTV5,3 (from ipsw.me)
 * example: [this](https://ipsw.me/download/ota/AudioAccessory1,1/21L569?prerequisite=) for the ota.zip and [this](https://ipsw.me/download/AppleTV5,3/21L580) for the .ipsw file
-4. Download the keys.zip from this repo.
+4. Download the `_keys_17.5_and_17.6.zip` from this repo.
 Currently working for 17.5 and 17.6 (new / self key generation coming soon to makeipsw.sh script)
 5. `chmod +x makeipsw.sh`
 6. `git checkout homepod`
 7. `brew reinstall ra1nsn0w` (to ensure you have the latest version)